chethannhub/PosterGeneration/README.md

 ## PosterGeneration — 2D Ad Template Generator

-A backend tool that uses GenAI + Unity to automatically create 2D ad/poster samples from a short product or brand description.
-The system generates ad copy (scripts), text-free visual assets, and a Unity editor script that composes a final poster in batch mode.
+A backend tool that uses GenAI + Unity to automatically create 2D ad/poster samples from a short product or brand description to achive deterministic.

-Key ideas
+Key features
-- Input: short product/brand description and size (e.g., 1080x1350)
-- Output: multiple script variants, generated images (no embedded text), and rendered posters
-- Components: Flask API (Python) + GenAI models for text and images + Unity Editor script for final rendering
+- Generate 3 distinct script/creative directions from a single short brief.
+- Produce text-free image assets and a layout plan using GenAI.
+- Emit a Unity C# Editor script and run Unity in batch mode to render PNG posters.
+- Built for reproducibility: deterministic prompts and saved specs allow reliable re-runs.

 Repository layout (important files/directories)
 - `app.py` — Flask app exposing API endpoints